generalui/pivotaltracker/README.md

 ```
 client.project(123).comments.all(function(error, comments) {

-    /* This is NOT a thing.
-Exception city right here. */
+    /* This is not a thing.
+Exception city over here. */

 });